Jorik887/http-restAPI/README.md

-This is a REST API project using Postgresql
+This is a REST API project using Postgresql.

 # Getting Started